helen-oy/portfolio/README.md

 ### Helpdesk Ticket Status Report
 [Project Details](https://lookerstudio.google.com/reporting/2b302444-1d67-4be8-a9e2-ae1bdabfb073)

-Designed an interactive dashboard that shows performance of the helpdesk support team in handing incidence and requests tickets using **Google Looker Studio**.
-Identified areas for improvements by departments, needs for new hires and recommended introduction of self service options to reduce workload and improve ticket processing speed.
+**Business Goal**
+The goal was to monitor support team performance and identify process improvements to reduce ticket backlog.

+**What I Did**
+I built an interactive Looker Studio dashboard tracking ticket trends, resolution patterns, and departmental workload.

+**What It Enabled**
+This helped identify where new hires and self-service options could reduce workload and improve response time.

 ![Helpdesk Ticket Report](imgfolder/Helpdesk_ticket_Looker_Report.jpg)